 Aside from helping us remove fallen leaves, snow, and other debris on our pathway, these leaf blowers can also help us dry surfaces, chase away rodents, and keep the gutters on our house clean.
 Some of these machines even double as a vacuum, so you know that buying one is a great investment.

 But with the many options available, I understand if you find all your choices overwhelming.
 The challenge usually lies with being able to determine which leaf blower will best suit your budget.

 In this article, we will give you a detailed buying guide to help you make an informed decision before you buy.
 We’ve also included reviews of our top picks for the best budget gas leaf blowers for 2021 to help you narrow down your choices.

 Quick List of our top 7 budget picks:

 - Craftsman B215 Handheld Gas Powered Leaf Blower

 - Tanaka TRB24EAP Handheld Leaf Blower

-When we talk of leaf blowers, we often think of speed and efficiency, and this is why the Hitachi RB24EAP Gas Powered Leaf Blower made it into our top picks for the best gas leaf blowers for 2020.
+When we talk of leaf blowers, we often think of speed and efficiency, and this is why the Hitachi RB24EAP Gas Powered Leaf Blower made it into our top picks for the best budget gas-powered leaf blowers for 2021.

 This gas-powered leaf blower has an impressive air volume of up to 441 cubic feet per minute that’s combined with an air speed of up to 170 miles per hour.
 When you consider these features together, you know that this machine can efficiently and effectively remove any debris from your pathway, patio, or garden.